kaushik-iiserm/institutional-scrapping/README.md

 We also built a webpage that we use to explain all the methods we used for our scrapping and analysis.

 #### Folders of IISER_Pune and IISER_Kolkata
-This folder includes the seperate analysis content for these institutes.
+This folder includes the seperate analysis contents including code, database file, plots for these institutes.
 IISER Mohali's analysis is done by the main.py itself.

 ## Usage